ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Log System.md

 ## Customization

+You will create a class that implements `BeagleLogger` interface.
+This protocol must be defiened to ease the error management generated in the server-driven context of your application.
+And you must implement the methods the best way for your application.

 In order to let Beagle's environment open to modifications, the API logs pattern can be replaced to any other.

 The configuration of this customization it is done with the creation of an annotation class with `@BeagleComponent` and that implements the `BeagleLogger` **Interface.** This interface needs logs method implementation, you can follow the example below: